Skip to Content

 Day 6: Llandudno > Chester

-Climb to the top of Great Orme, a limestone headland overlooking the town with panoramic views of Anglesey and Snowdonia.
+Climb to the top of Great Orme, a limestone headland overlooking the town with panoramic views of Anglesey and Snowdonia (Eryri).
 It has a Country Park and Nature Reserve, as well as the remains of a prehistoric copper mine.
 Take a hike to reach the top or get there the easy way on either the historic tramway or the Llandudno Cable Car to the summit.

-Chester's Eastgate Clock
+The Eastgate Clock in Chester

 The Eastgate Clock

-Where to stay in Chester: The smart Grosvenor* is full of old-fashioned glamour, from its doormen in top hats to the lobby’s sparkling crystal chandeliers.
+Where to stay in Chester: The Grosvenor Hotel* is full of old-fashioned glamour, from its doormen in top hats to the lobby’s sparkling crystal chandeliers.
 This five-star hotel is right in the heart of Chester and has a Michelin-starred restaurant and luxurious spa.

-The River Dee in Chester
+The River Dee

 Day 7: Chester > Cardiff

-Finally, finish your Borders and Wales by train trip by travelling south back to Cardiff.
-The 13.38 train from Chester arrives in Cardiff at 17.00, with a change in Shrewsbury.
 Along the way the train passes the impressive Pontcysyllte Aqueduct and runs through the Shropshire Hills and Herefordshire countryside.
-Then if you’re flying home, you can reach Cardiff International Airport from the city centre by train or bus in around an hour.
+From Cardiff you can catch a train on to London (around 2 hours) or other UK destinations.
+Or if you’re flying home, you can reach Cardiff International Airport from the city centre by train or bus in around an hour.

 The Pontcysyllte Aqueduct